 It’s not a problem renewing them from within South Africa; all major embassies have offices in Johannesburg and Cape Town.
 But once you have a new passport, you’ll have to travel with both the old and the new ones because your visa will be in the old one.
 Not a big hassle, but if you’re like our family with dual German/American citizenship and a couple of renewed passports, you might find yourself toting 14 passports with you any time you travel!

-Visas are issued by the Department of Home Affairs.
+South African visas are issued by the Department of Home Affairs.
 They’re classified into temporary residence permits and permanent residence permits.
 Most expats enter on a temporary permit, as those are easier to get; eventually, they transfer it to a permanent permit.

 Make sure your company’s legal department starts the visa process very early.
 The Department of Home Affairs has been known to move very slowly.
 And settling in will be much easier if you have that permanent visa stamp in your passport.